FlowSpec: Continuous Pipelined Speculative Decoding for Efficient Distributed LLM Inference: Conclusion

 \section{Conclusion}

-In this work, we proposed FlowSpec, a pipeline-parallel tree-based speculative decoding framework, which reduces the LLM inference latency in distributed system at network edge with sparse requests.
-To improve resource utilization and avoid cold starts of pipeline, we introduced three main techniques to achieve efficient continuous speculative decoding: (i) score-based step-wise verification to bring earlier accepted tokens in speculative decoding (ii) efficient draft management including tree pruning and early stop to eliminate redundant device computations. (iii) real-time tree expansion to ensure a continuous flow of high-quality draft tokens, maintaining decoding continuity.
-To evaluate the system performance, we constructed a testbed.
-Experimental results demonstrate the superiority of our method over the baseline.
+In this work, we proposed FlowSpec, a pipeline-parallel speculative decoding framework to accelerate sparse-request distributed LLM inference with resource-constrained edge devices.
+We develop three main techniques to achieve efficient continuous speculative decoding: (i) score-based step-wise verification to enable cross-layer verification and early token acceptance. (ii) efficient draft management including tree pruning and early stop to eliminate redundant computation and memory overhead. (iii) real-time tree expansion to ensure a continuous flow of high-quality draft tokens, maintaining decoding continuity.
+We evaluate FlowSpec on a real-world testbed.
+Experimental results demonstrate the superiority of our method over the state-of-the-art baselines.